 This cream cheese chicken soup was one of the very first recipes I ever posted.
 It's still made all the time at my house even after all these years.
 One pot and about 30 minutes is all you need for this delicious cream cheese chicken soup recipe with fresh vegetables.

 The recipe uses already cooked chicken so it's a great use of leftover chicken or make it easy and buy a Rotisserie chicken.
 This is usually what I do because it saves so much time and it's already seasoned.

 The ingredient list may look long but it all comes together quickly.
 Besides some prep work needed to chop the vegetables, this soup is still a really quick meal.
 Below are the ingredients that you need to make cream cheese chicken soup.
 I also share some of my tips for the ingredients and what works best.

 - Onion - Use whatever kind you prefer.
-I always use a white, yellow, or even a sweet onion.
-Any will work.
+I always use a white onion or a yellow onion.

 - Sliced Carrots - Remember to slice these thin so they will cook in the given cook time.
 I always use baby carrots because they're already peeled and they are small, which means you just have to slice them and that's it!
 Baby carrots are my "Secret weapon" for any soup recipe that calls for sliced carrots.